liberation-online/landing/content/projects/avatar.md

 Even better, they could see that I am in London and that it is raining currently and so show me appropriate rainy weather apparel.

-I news channel could customise the stories it shows me, if I am not interested in Football, then it would not show me any football related stories.
+A news channel could customise the stories it shows me, if I am not interested in Football, then it would not show me any football related stories.

 ##### 2. Dynamic Synergy Networks
 The ability to create networks of people and assets that align with your own interests, attributes etc. For example, a network can be created around all those people that enjoy a particular band and then further segmented down:

 1. Are attending the next concert in London (temporary).
 2. That live in SW London and would like to meet up before going to the concert.